 The temple underwent a major renovation in 2010 which included over 20kg of gold to re-gild the dome.

-The Anantapur shrine (one of the large white chedis) was destroyed during the April 25th earthquake in Nepal.
-The monastery at the back of the stupa was also damaged.
+The Anantapur shrine (one of the large white chedis near the stupa) was destroyed during the April 25th earthquake in Nepal.
+The monastery at the back of the stupa was also badly damaged.
 However the vast majority of Swayambhunath survived.
-Details can be found in my guidebook below.
+Exclusive details and independant walking guides can be found in my guidebook below.

 There are a couple of very small local eateries at the bottom of the temple steps.

 The monkeys found at Swayambhunath are Rhesus Macaques.

 Swayambhunath is easily pronounced " Swahi - an - boon - eth "